hattwick/eapi/README.md

-I am editing the README file (testing git).
+Update: I am editing the README file (testing git).
 Ading some more details about the project.